lena0429/ai-counter-app/README.md

 - Built with [Create React App](https://create-react-app.dev/)
 - Icons and emojis for visual elements
 - Web Speech API for text-to-speech functionality
+- Unsplash API for dynamic background images
 - Modern CSS techniques for animations and styling

 ---

 **Made with ❤️ by Lena**

-Visit the live app: [AI Counter App](https://github.com/lena0429/ai-counter-app)
+Visit the live app: [SnapTimer](https://github.com/lena0429/ai-counter-app)